HJ-0746289496/IP-week4/README.md

  *Now,open the project with your favorite text editor.

- *Feel free to hack around the roject.
+ *Feel free to hack around the project.

  ## CONTACT.